The fire at Pohue Bay on Sunday burned within ten feet of two endangered Hawaiian hawksbill turtle nests. NPS photo |

 years old.
 After the attacks on 9/11, she enlisted in the Army National Guard.
 In 2004, she gave up a re-

-for U.S. President as a Democrat.
-This week she
+A 2020 promotion from Gabbard when she ran for U.S. President as a Democrat.
+This week she left the Democratic Party. |

 The statement released Tuesday says, "Having experienced firsthand the true cost of war, Tulsi ran for United States Congress at age 31, vowing to honor the lives and sacrifice of her brothers and sisters in uniform.
 She prevailed in a difficult election and went on to serve in Congress for eight years as a member of the Armed Services, Homeland Security, and Foreign Affairs Committees.
 Foregoing a run for re-election to Congress, she ran as a Presidential candidate in the Democratic Party in 2020.